tomasmalio/gomovil-deportes/README.md

 	}
 ```
 You can see that's it's a variable call ***$options*** which is an array that let you modify or include particulary things.

+* **slider**: The extension may accept the possibility of including a slider.
+If desired, they can accept the possibility of having navigation through arrows and paging.
+To can define for desktop and mobile.
 * ***minify (true | false)***: if you want to minify or not your files.
 The default condition is to minify CSS and JS files so if you want to cancel this you must add a false.
 * ***styles (array)***: include the variables that you want to change inside the document LESS before compile.
 * ***script***: include a JavaScript code that you don't want to create a file so the widget will make it for you.
 This element it's an array in which you can define the name of the script *(optional)* and the content that's require for creating the JS script.